Upgrading To Windows 11 On An Unsupported Computer

 While our experience of upgrading unsupported hardware to Windows 11 was entirely unadventurous, we hasten to observe that doing so has the potential to trash your existing Windows 10 installation and leaving your computer completely bricked.
 We’d like to urge anyone reading this post to clone the hard drives to be upgraded before doing anything else.
 Click on the foregoing link for a discussion of how this works.
 If the whole circus becomes pear-shaped, you’ll be able to restore your pristine Windows 10 installation and try again.

 Windows 11 wants to see some specific hardware resources to run Windows 11, these being Secure Boot, TPM and EUFI Boot.
-While we won’t get into what these are up to just now, you should begin this adventure by making sure they’re available in your hardware.
+While we won’t get into what these are up to just now, you should begin this adventure by finding out if they’re available in your hardware.
 Restart your computer and access its BIOS screen – usually by holding down the F2 key while the system starts up.
-Make there are options available to enable Secure Boot and TPM, and a choice between Legacy and EUFI booting.
-Don’t enable either yet.
+Make sure there are options available to enable Secure Boot and TPM, and a choice between Legacy and EUFI booting.
+Don’t enable anything yet.

 You can exit the BIOS screen and boot your computer normally.